ossillate-inc/packj/README.md

 * Add support for other language ecosystems.
 Rust is a work in progress [ETA: Mar '22].
 * Add functionality to detect several other "risky" code as well as metadata attributes [ETA: Feb '22].
-* Self-hosted Packj webserver and several integrations [ETA: Feb'22].
+* Self-hosted Packj webserver and several useful integrations (e.g., Gitlab runner) [ETA: Feb'22].

-Watch this repo to stay up-to-date.
+Watch this repo to stay up to date.
 Give us a :star: if you find this useful.

 Have a feature or support request?
 Please visit our [GitHub discussion page](https://packj.dev/go?next=https://github.com/ossillate-inc/packj/discussions/) or join our [discord community](https://discord.gg/qFcqaV2wYa) for discussion and requests.